← Back to Blog

 Composability: The Art of Building Complex Systems

 The Unix principle of composability—combining simple tools to accomplish complex tasks—finds its parallel in heterogeneous agentic systems.
-Rather than routing every request through a massive generalist model, modern AI architectures can employ specialized SLMs for routine operations while reserving larger models for truly complex reasoning.
+Rather than routing every request through a massive generalist model, modern AI architectures can employ specialised SLMs for routine operations while reserving larger models for truly complex reasoning.

 Domain-Specific Excellence